losrobbos/java-spring-boot-api/README.md

 So the profile name determines the file name that Spring will look for and will then autodetect and load the file.

-In your application.properties the "local" profile is already pre-configured to be picked on startup: spring.profiles.active=local
+In your application.properties the "local" profile is already pre-configured to be picked on startup:

+`spring.profiles.active=local`

-So you just need to provide the file "application-local.properties" and your env for local development should get loaded.
+So when just need to provide the file "application-local.properties" and your env for local development should get loaded.

 In production, so e.g. when you deploy to Heroku, it will try to lookup an application-local.properties too, but if it does not find it, it will load the defaults from application.properties -> which loads the configuration form the environment / config vars you set on the server.